microsoft/csuite/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
-Contributions or suggestions for the code that generates CSuite should be made in the [Causica](https://github.com/microsoft/causica) repository.

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us